-RE: POINT HOPE GRAVING DOCK - DEVELOPMENT PERMIT APPLICATION

-203 - 211 Harbour Road
+RE: POINT HOPE GRAVING DOCK - DEVELOPMENT PERMIT APPLICATION 203 - 211 Harbour Road

 Point Hope Maritime is an integral part of Victoria's Working Harbour and the City's industrial economy.
-In 2003, the Ralmax Group of Companies acquired the bankrupt shipyard at the urging of the Council of the day to reinvigorate the industrial operation.
+In 2003, the Ralmax Group of Companies (Ralmax) acquired the bankrupt shipyard at the urging of the Council of the day to reinvigorate the industrial operation.
 Upon review, it was determined that the business had failed not because it was no longer relevant - it failed because the business had lost sight of where the industry was going.

-Following an investment of more than \$20 million, Point Hope Maritime Ltd (Point Hope) reopened in 2006 featuring a new marine railway and 3 spurlines that increased the capacity at the shipyard by 300%.
-Point Hope has been operating at capacity since 2015 and today, with 4 spurlines, has set company records for the most activity at the shipyard and the largest payrolls; with more than 175 union employees on the site plus another 50 - 60 contractors and service providers.
+Following an investment of more than \$20 million, Point Hope Maritime Ltd (Point Hope) reopened in 2006 featuring a new marine railway, 3 spurlines that increased the capacity at the shipyard by 300% and new environmental systems including the alteration of the slope of the shipyard away from the harbour and a site-wide water catchment and treatment system.
+Point Hope has been operating at capacity since 2015 and today, with 4 spurlines, has set company records for the most activity at the shipyard and the largest payrolls with more than 175 union employees on the site plus another 50 - 60 contractors and service providers.
 More than 650 businesses - the majority of them local, are suppliers and contractors to Point Hope.

 In 2014, as part of a land exchange that would be a catalyst for economic development, the Provincial Government and the City of Victoria exchanged several key properties including the shipyard lands.
-The Province then divested these lands to Ralmax, the long- term lease holder, owners of Point Hope.
-Ownership of these lands provided Ralmax with the certainty necessary to commence plans to invest in ongoing modernization, new business development and training to meet the growing demand for skilled labourers.
+The Province then divested these lands to Ralmax, the long-term lease holder, owners of Point Hope.
+Ownership of these lands provided Ralmax with the certainty necessary to commence plans to invest in ongoing modernization, new business development, and training to meet the growing demand for skilled labourers.

 In 2015, City Council adopted an economic action plan, Making Victoria: Unleashing Potential.
-Making Victoria focuses on supporting the City's key economic sectors, including the ocean and marine sector.
-One of the key objectives is to modernize marine facilities in the City.
-The plan supports the inclusion of a Graving Dock in Victoria Harbour.
+Making Victoria focused on supporting the City's key economic sectors, including the ocean and marine sector.
+One of the key objectives called for the modernization of marine facilities in the